Book Review: First Degree

 If you’ve read this book, or read it in the future, feel free to let me know what you think!

-Book Review: Very Good, Jeeves
+Book Review: Right Ho, Jeeves

 Jeeves